alabamenhu/TimezonesZoneInfo/README.md

     * Fixed a major calculation bug in interpreting POSIX tz strings
     * New tests to guard against future bugs
     * Moved maintenance tools out of `resources` and into `tools` (they aren't needed at runtime)
+    * Updated to 2022e version of the database
+      * Jordan and Syria will now observe DST year round
+      * Minor fixes for historical data in Mexico
   * 0.3.1
     * Debug-mode–guarded some code that was spitting random hyphens
   * 0.3.0